Read all about Sherwin Williams Sea Salt, plus see 23 real homes that use it!

 NOTE: NO paint colors will look the same at different times of the day or in two different places.
 But Sea Salt is even more of a chameleon than many paint colors are.

-Use paint swatches (my favorites are these peel and stick samples from Samplize) to help you know EXACTLY how your lighting and nearby decor will impact the appearance of your favorite colors.
+Use paint swatches (my favorites are these peel and stick samples) to help you know EXACTLY how your lighting and nearby decor will impact the appearance of your favorite colors.

 If undertones make your head hurt, you’re not alone!
 Grab your free copy of 5 Biggest Paint Choice Mistakes Click here or enter your email below.
 I’ll send the tips right away!⤵️